 A chronic ear infection occurs when fluid or an infection behind the eardrum does not go away.
-A chronic ear infection may be caused by:
+This may be caused by:

-A chronic, long-term infection in the ear may have less severe symptoms than an acute infection.
+Symptoms from a chronic, long-term infection in the ear may be less severe than a short-term infection.
 It may go unnoticed and untreated for a long time.

 Symptoms may include:

-Note: Symptoms may persists or come and go, and may occur in one or both ears.
+Symptoms may be constant or come and go.
+Symptoms may also occur in one or both ears.